Global Business Cycle Indicators

 Please download related PDFs on the upper right corner of this page.

-The Conference Board Leading Economic Index® (LEI) for Mexico declined 0.2 percent and The Conference Board Coincident Economic Index® (CEI) remained unchanged in September.
+The Conference Board Leading Economic Index® (LEI) for Mexico declined 0.8 percent and The Conference Board Coincident Economic Index® (CEI) increased 0.1 percent in January.

-- The Conference Board CEI for Mexico, a measure of current economic activity, was unchanged in September.
-Between March and September 2013, the coincident economic index grew 0.5 percent (about a 1.0 percent annual rate), slightly faster than the growth of 0.2 percent (about a 0.3 percent annual rate) for the previous six months.
-Meanwhile, real GDP contracted 2.9 percent (annual rate) in the second quarter, after increasing 0.1 percent (annual rate) in the first quarter of this year.
+- The Conference Board CEI for Mexico, a measure of current economic activity, increased slightly again in January.
+The coincident economic index grew 0.9 percent (about a 1.8 percent annual rate) between July 2013 and January 2014, picking up from the increase of 0.4 percent (about a 0.8 percent annual rate) during the previous six months.
+Meanwhile, real GDP grew by 0.7 percent (annual rate) in the fourth quarter, down from the 3.9 percent growth (annual rate) in the third quarter of 2013.

 LEADING INDICATORS.
-Three of the six components that make up The Conference Board LEI for Mexico increased in September.
-The positive contributors to the index — from the largest positive contributor to the smallest one — are net insufficient inventories, stock prices, and the (inverted) federal funds rate.
-The industrial production construction component, the (inverted) real exchange rate, and oil prices decreased in September.
+Four of the six components that make up The Conference Board LEI for Mexico declined in January.
+The negative contributors to the index—from the largest negative contributor to the smallest one— are net insufficient inventories, stock prices, the (inverted) real exchange rate, and the US refiners’ acquisition cost of domestic and imported crude oil.
+The industrial production construction component and the (inverted) federal funds rate remained unchanged in January.

 COINCIDENT INDICATORS.
-One of the three components that make up The Conference Board CEI for Mexico increased in September.
-The positive contributor was number of people employed (measured by IMSS beneficiaries).
-Industrial production and retail sales* declined in September.
+Two of the three components that make up The Conference Board CEI for Mexico increased in January.
+The positive contributors —from the larger positive contributor to the smaller one— are retail sales* and number of people employed (measured by IMSS beneficiaries).
+Industrial production declined in January.

 Professional Contacts at The Conference Board: